akshitagit/Join-organization/README.md

 # Join-organization

-Join our open source organization and contribute.
+## Join our open source organization and contribute.

+### Simple steps to join:

+> Raise a issue.

+> Write issue title "Request for joining".

+> Add/tag your Github handle in description of issue.

+> We will add you automatically.